AlphabetsAlphabets/UMA/README.md

 All you need to make sure.
 Is to have all the files downloaded.
 And you need the Firefox web browser.
 As well as the `ghostery.xpi` which will be provided.
 Install all required files in `requirements.txt`.
 Run the python file `use.py` in terminal.

+A video demonstration can be found [here](https://youtu.be/E6Tb2xtnc3o), this example does not have a GUI working with it.
+A GUI demonstration will be made soon after.

 # Why use UMA?
 UMA has the ability to download any media you are currenly playing.
 Such as a song you really like.
 Just enter "download" in the terminal and it will download the desired file into a directory called "media".